 I want to take a few minutes to talk about something that’s deeply personal to me, and to many other women (and men) across the world.
 It’s estimated that one in four women will be victims of sexual assault at some point in their lives, but most cases don’t even get reported to the police.
-Given the recent allegations against US Presidential Candidate Donald Trump, the topic of “late reporting” has gotten a lot of attention – especially here in the United States.

 I don’t talk about my situation very often, because – even after all this time – it’s still painful to talk about.
 Starting in early 2014, and not ending until late 2015, I was the target of multiple sexual assaults by the same perpetrator.
 I’ve always considered myself a pretty strong woman – with three older brothers, I learned how to fight at a pretty young age, and I’ve always been able to stand up for myself when the situation called for it.

 I wasn’t able to talk about it with my family until it had already been going on for over a year (which was immediately before it stopped – thankfully my family took my side and took actions to protect me from him).
 They never pushed me to talk about it, or to press charges, or any of that… They simply made sure that he would never get in touch with me again.

 That didn’t mean that I never saw him again.
 In fact, he was arrested once in the parking lot of my apartment building with a gun.
 I assume he was coming after me, but I obviously never asked him about this.
 (He was soon released – he hadn’t committed any verifiable crimes, beyond carrying an unlicensed weapon.)
 Another time, I was alone in a different parking lot, and he passed less than three feet in front of my car, making direct eye contact with me.
 All the previous incidents flashed through my mind all at once, and I panicked and ran inside to find my mother.